BOM Analysis: My Favorite Tools for BOM Review

 Lawrence Romine

-Getting caught with unsourceable components in a BOM is more common than you might think.
+Getting caught with unsourceable components in a bill of materials (BOM) is more common than you might think, especially if you delay the BOM review until the last moment.
 Even with all the real-time supply chain tools provided in EDA software, designers can still get to the stage where they need to place an order, only to find parts are suddenly out of stock.
-A related issue is obsolescence, where parts suddenly go into EOL (end-of-life) or become obsolete without any notice from the manufacturer.
+A related issue is obsolescence, where parts included in a hardware BOM suddenly go into EOL (end-of-life) or become obsolete without any notice from the manufacturer.

 If these events happen, you'll have to do a redesign and rework the board at some point.
 The time required to implement a redesign will be greatest when that redesign needs to happen right before ordering parts for a build.
-Instead of waiting until the end of your design cycle to check the BOM, it's much better to perform periodic BOM reviews at strategic points in the PCB design process.
-Catching simple parts swaps early, such as while you're still designing schematics, is preferable to a situation where placements and routing have to change to accommodate a component swap.
+Instead of waiting until the end of your design cycle to check a PCB BOM, it's much better to perform periodic BOM reviews at strategic points in the PCB design process.
+A BOM analysis that catches simple parts swaps early, such as while you're still designing schematics, is preferable to a situation where placements and routing have to change to accommodate a component swap.

-BOM reviews don't have to be arduous tasks if you have the right supply chain tools.
+BOM reviews don't have to be arduous tasks if you have the right supply chain data and BOM checker tools.
 In this article, I'll show you how I do BOM reviews and the information such reviews can quickly offer as I move through the PCB design process.

 What Is a BOM Review?

 A BOM review involves a periodic check of the BOM for a PCB project for any changes in inventory, pricing, lead time, and life cycle status.
 The goal of a BOM review is to identify unsourceable components or incorrect information in a BOM before a PCB is put into production.
-By doing this before a design is completed, it will be much easier to minimize any redesign work if unsourceable components are found in the BOM.
+By doing this before a design is completed, it will be much easier to minimize any redesign work if a BOM analysis uncovers unsourceable components.

 In many instances, a BOM is rarely reviewed between the time it is finalized and the time a design is placed into production.
 By waiting until the design is finished to start looking into the supply chain, designers put themselves at risk of redesigns just to accommodate last-minute component swaps.
 Performing reviews between the completion of schematics and the purchasing of components allows you to catch these required swaps early.
 This way, swaps can be implemented before the layout and routing are complete, minimizing the impact on the design, thus reducing design cycle time and cost.